NVIDIA/flownet2-pytorch/README.md

     bash launch_docker.sh

 ## Convert Official [Caffe Pre-trained Models](https://lmb.informatik.uni-freiburg.de/resources/software.php) to PyTorch
 1. Download caffe-models and build flownet2-caffe.
 This step creates a docker image named `flownet2`.
 The pre-trained caffe-models will be located in `/flownet2/flownet2/models` inside this container.
 In total, this step will require ~8.5 GB of memory.
+More information on how the caffe models are pre-trained can be found here : [https://lmb.informatik.uni-freiburg.de/resources/software.php](https://lmb.informatik.uni-freiburg.de/resources/software.php)

     #Run this command for step 1 <br />
     bash ./download_caffe_models.sh